-Please Note: The University of Wisconsin system requires math completion of Algebra I, Geometry, and Algebra II to total 3 high school math credits, but prefers four years of math.
 Many other colleges and universities, and possibly some two-year and technical colleges, have or will have the same or similar requirements.
 Think and plan ahead as you plan your high school program.
-Once students complete algebra II we have multiple options available online.
+Once students complete Geometry we have multiple options available online or through the Start College Now program.